We are planning an amazing summer of camp ministry at John Knox Ranch

 - All staff will be required to wear protective masks during check-in

 - Please pack medications separate from the camper belongings, as our health manager or health assistant will take medications during this check-in.
-Please remember that all medications must be in their original bottle or box and be prescribed specifically to the individual child.
+All medications must be in their original bottle or box and be prescribed specifically to the individual child and be listed on their health form.

 - Our Health Care Manager will conduct daily health screenings and temperature checks of each camper.

-- If a camper has a fever of over 100.4 degrees F or exhibits other symptoms associated with Covid19, that camper will be immediately quarantined in the Health Care Center and sent home within 8 hours.
+- If a camper has a fever of over 100.4 degrees F or exhibits other symptoms associated with Covid19, that camper will be immediately quarantined and sent home within 8 hours.

-- If a camper is sent home, testing resources will be given to camper parents and we encourage parents to follow up with JKR regarding any updates.
+- If a camper is sent home, we encourage parents to follow up with JKR regarding any updates.
 Updates about positive Covid19 cases will be shared with all camper parents in the same session.

 - Hand washing stations and hand sanitizers will be available and must be used after all activities.